 I’m really happy with this mascara and I doubt I’ll ever by mascara again.
 I found it stays on very well during the day and doesn’t smudge and it’s easy peasy to remove at the end of the day.
 (Update: 14th September 2017.
 I’ve had to call it a day on the DIY mascara.
 As time past the mascara got more and more flaky and a few minutes after application I would look like an orphaned panda.
 I saw a positive review of a creamy cake style mascara on the blog of another zero waster, The Rogue Ginger.
 I think this might be a better route to investigate.
 So I’ll keep trying a few recipes and report back with updates.)

-Since writing this article i’ve trialled several recipes for mascara including one that blended 1) carnuba wax, charcoal, clay and oil, 2) carnuba wax, charcoal, clay and aloe vera, 3) charcoal, cornflower, water and oil.
-None worked successfully so i’ll keep looking and trialling and will update this post as I go!
+(Update: 5th August 2018) Since I first wrote this post I’ve trialled several recipes for mascara including one that blended 1) carnuba wax, charcoal, clay and oil, 2) carnuba wax, charcoal, clay and aloe vera, 3) charcoal, cornflower, water and oil.
+None worked successfully but I’ll keep looking and trialling and will update this post as I go!